 - Rise in The Literacy Rate- In recent years India has seen a rapid rise in the literacy rate.
 The top ten states with the highest literacy rate in India are Kerala, Lakshadweep, Mizoram, Tripura, Goa, Daman and Diu, Puducherry, Chandigarh, Delhi and Andaman, and Nicobar Islands.

 - Scientific Achievements- Over the years, India has accomplished many achievements in the field of science such as nuclear power, Thumba Equatorial Rocket Launching Station, Mangalyaan, Thirty Meter Telescope, and many more.
 Some of the Indian scientists who made a remarkable contribution to its scientific achievements are A.P.J Abdul kalam, Vikram Sarabhai, Prafulla Chandra Ray and the list never ends.

 Unknown Facts About Independence Day India:

 Let us look at some of the unknown facts about Independence Day India–

-- The Indian flag was first hoisted actually in the Parsee Bagan Square, Calcutta on 7th August 1906, way before Independence and too much to the surprise of people who believe it was actually first hoisted on the August 15th India Independence Day 1947.
+- The Indian flag was first hoisted actually in the Parsee Bagan Square, Calcutta on 7th August 1906, way before Independence, and too much to the surprise of people who believe it was actually first hoisted on August 15th India Independence Day 1947.